 Winnipeg is home to a stellar performing arts scene and a tight-knit creative community.
 Visit in the fall or winter to make the most of the arts season.

-The Royal Manitoba Theatre Centre has an incredible lineup to look forward to, with main stage shows like Network, The Three Musketeers, Into the Woods, and the Secret to Good Tea on the roster.
+The Royal Manitoba Theatre Centre has an incredible lineup to look forward to, with main stage shows like The Life of Pi, Elf - The Musical, Murder on the Orient Express and Rubaboo - A Métis Cabaret.

 Ballet lovers can't miss the chance to see the reputable Royal Winnipeg Ballet.
 RWB is Canada’s oldest ballet institution, with four performances coming up this season, including holiday favourite The Nutcracker.